bioinformatics-centre/kaiju/README.md

 by the [Kaiju web server](http://kaiju.binf.ku.dk/).

-For creating a local index, the program `makeDB.sh` in the `bin/` directory will download the complete genome and taxonomy files from the NCBI FTP server, convert them to the protein database and construct Kaiju's index (the Burrows-Wheeler transform and the FM-index) in one go.
+For creating a local index, the program `makeDB.sh` in the `bin/` directory will download the reference genomes and taxonomy files from the NCBI FTP server, convert them into a protein database and construct Kaiju's index (the Burrows-Wheeler transform and the FM-index) in one go.

-It is recommended to create a new directory for the download and run the program from there, for example:
+It is recommended to create a new directory for downloading the files and database construction, for example:
 ```
 mkdir kaijudb
 cd kaijudb